All Collections

 The withdrawal process is simple and has two steps:

-• Request: Lock your stETH/wstETH by issuing a withdrawal request.
-ETH is sourced to fulfill the request, and then the locked stETH is burned, marking the withdrawal request as claimable.
-Under normal circumstances, this can take anywhere between 1-5 days.
+1. Request withdrawal: Lock your stETH/wstETH by issuing a withdrawal request.
+ETH is sourced to fulfill the request, and then locked stETH is burned, which marks the withdrawal request as claimable.

 How do I withdraw?

-Visit stake.lido.fi/withdrawals and click on the 'Request' tab.
+Visit stake.lido.fi/withdrawals/request.
 Choose the amount of stETH/wstETH you wish to withdraw, then click 'Request withdrawal'.
 Confirm the transaction using your wallet and click 'Claim' once you are ready.

 Can I transform my stETH/wstETH to ETH?